Discord server should NOT be used to report bugs! Use the issue tracker. Use the #silent-gear channel for questions.

 Can also be applied in an anvil.
 Depending on settings, an anvil may be required.

 There are a couple of other upgrades that don't fit into any particular category.
 These tend to just add a new function to the item.
-Like other upgrades, these can be applied in either or crafting table or anvil by default, but an anvil may be required in some mod packs.
+Currently they can only be applied in a smithing table (or just normal crafting in older versions).
+Multiple misc upgrades can be put on a single item.

 - Red Card - Allows the item to break permanently, regardless of config settings.
 By default, you can still repair an item after it "breaks", but the red card will undo this.
 Could be useful for automating machines that use tools?

-- Spoon - Allows pickaxes to mine anything a shovel can.
+- Spoon - Allows pickaxes (and only pickaxes) to mine anything a shovel can.

 Upgrade stats tend to be a little more complex than main parts.
 While mains tend to "average out" stats, upgrades usually add or multiply stats.